ElliotMG/LoSSETT/README.md

 * `lossett/calc` contains the core computational routines for calculating inter-scale energy transfers.
 * `lossett/filtering` contains utilities for filtering and integration.
 * `lossett_control/control` contains Python and Bash scripts for orchestrating the execution of LoSSETT workflows, including on test data.
-* `lossett_control/prepreocessing` contains Python scripts for pre-procesing the data to match the specific cases in `lossett_control/control`.
+* `lossett_control/prepreocessing` contains Python scripts for pre-processing data to match the specific cases in `lossett_control/control`.
 * `lossett_plotting` contains various example plotting Python scripts and iPython notebooks.

 ## Prerequisites